Irfan-gitt/Tarz-Ai-assistant/README.md

 python tarz_tray.py
 ```

-This starts TARZ in your system tray (look for the icon near your clock) and automatically opens the desktop chat window.
-From there:
+This starts TARZ in your system tray (look for the icon near your clock).
+Right-click the tray icon for options, including quitting.

-- Type a message and press `Enter`, or
-- Press `Ctrl+Space` anywhere in the window to talk
-- Toggle the `VOICE` switch in the top right to turn spoken replies on/off

-Right-click the tray icon for **Open TARZ** (reopen the window) or **Quit**.
+Once running, either:
+- Say **"Tarz"** to wake it, or
+- Press **`Ctrl+Shift+Space`** to skip the wake word and start listening immediately

+Press **`Ctrl+Space`** anytime to cancel whatever it's currently doing.

+### Run TARZ automatically on Windows startup

+**Option A — Startup folder (simplest):**

+1. Press `Win+R`, type `shell:startup`, press Enter — this opens your Startup folder.
+2. Right-click `tarz_tray.py` (or a `.bat` file that runs `venv\Scripts\python.exe tarz_tray.py` from your project folder) → Create shortcut.
+3. Move that shortcut into the Startup folder.
+4. TARZ now launches automatically at every login.

+**Option B — Task Scheduler (more reliable, runs hidden with no console window):**

+1. Open Task Scheduler → Create Task (not "Create Basic Task").
+2. **General tab:** name it, check "Run whether user is logged on or not" if you want it hidden, or "Run only when user is logged on" for a normal session.
+3. **Triggers tab:** New → "At log on".
+4. **Actions tab:** New → Program: `C:\path\to\Tarz-ai\venv\Scripts\pythonw.exe` (use `pythonw.exe`, not `python.exe`, to avoid a console window) → Arguments: `tarz_tray.py` → Start in: `C:\path\to\Tarz-ai`.
+5. Save.
+TARZ now starts silently in the background at every login.

 ---

 ## Customizing TARZ

-- **System behavior / personality** — edit the `SYSTEM` prompt inside `Main/tarz.py`.
-This is where TARZ's identity, tool-use rules, and app-specific workflows (Spotify, WhatsApp, YouTube, etc.) are defined.
+- **System behavior / personality** — edit the `SYSTEM` prompt inside `Prompts/prompt.py`.
-- **Add a new tool** — write the logic in `Tools/`, wrap it with `@tool` in `Actions/execute_action.py`, and add it to the `TOOLS` list in `tarz.py`.
+- **Add a new tool** — write the logic in `Tools/`, wrap it with `@tool` in `Actions/execute_action.py`, and add it to the relevant category in `CATEGORY_TOOLS`.
-- **Add a new app workflow** — add a step-by-step flow to the `SYSTEM` prompt following the existing examples (Spotify, WhatsApp, etc.).
+- **Add a new app workflow** — build a dedicated tool under `Tools/Dedicated_Tools/`, following the existing examples (Spotify, WhatsApp, Discord, Telegram).
-- **App shortcuts** — defined in `app_shortcut.py` as a dictionary of app → action → keybind.
-- **Voice** — see the voice model section above to swap TTS voices.
+- **Voice** — TTS voice is set via the Cartesia/Groq voice IDs in `Audio/tts.py`.
-- **GUI look** — `Main/gui.html` is a single self-contained file (HTML/CSS/JS), no build step needed.
-Edit and reload.
+- **Cancel/wake hotkeys** — change the key combos in the main agent file where `keyboard.add_hotkey(...)` is registered.

 ---

-## Important message
+## Important Notes

-- It may take sometime to execute, especially to find screen position and clicking with curser, if its taking too long restart the app
+- Screen-vision tasks can take a few seconds — that's the verification step working, not a hang.
+If something's taking unusually long, `Ctrl+Space` to cancel and retry.
-- Cursor clicks can be inaccurate when clicking on ui elements sometimes
+- Cursor clicks can be inaccurate on some UI elements — this is an inherent limitation of vision-based GUI automation, not something a restart fixes.
-- If you give Tarz a task like play a specific song of spotify or any thing , dont interrupt with keyborad or hovering mouse it can make the ai to take more time or fail to execute
+- If you give TARZ a task like playing a specific song, avoid interrupting with keyboard or mouse mid-task — it can slow down or fail the in-progress action.

+## Advantages and Current Limitations

+### Advantages

+- Runs as a Windows desktop assistant with a system tray launcher and hands-free voice control.
+- Supervised, multi-step execution with visual verification instead of a single blind action per request.
+- Every model call — tool-calling, classification, chat, and vision — has an automatic fallback provider.
+- Combines voice, vision, web information, productivity integrations, and desktop control in one workflow.
+- Optional Gmail, Calendar, and LangSmith tracing can be enabled without making every feature mandatory.

+### Limitations and known bugs ⚠️

+- TARZ works, and I use it daily, but it is early, actively-developed software built by one curious person with AI as a coding partner — not a polished commercial product.
+Specifically:
+- GUI automation is inherently brittle.
+Screen resolution, Windows scaling, application versions, language, focus, permissions, login state, and popups can change the result.
+- Vision and LLM providers can be slow, rate-limited, unavailable, or occasionally misunderstand a request.
+Completion verification adds reliability but can also add noticeable latency.
+- Voice recognition depends on microphone hardware, background noise, and provider availability.
+The wake-word listener can use CPU and may need device-specific tuning.
+- Memory is local and useful for recall, but it is not yet a perfect long-term personal knowledge system.
+Review and correct important information.
+- TARZ can send messages, control media, interact with browser pages, and initiate calls.
+Keep it supervised; do not use it for high-risk, irreversible, financial, medical, legal, or security-sensitive actions.
+- **Screen data is not processed locally.** Screen vision (used to describe your screen and to verify a task actually completed) sends a screenshot to a cloud provider (Groq or OpenRouter) for analysis — it is not analyzed on your machine.
+This matters most for automation that touches private content: if TARZ is verifying a WhatsApp message got sent, or reading your screen while a personal email is open, that screen content is leaving your device and going to a third-party provider.
+Weigh that before pointing TARZ at anything sensitive, and review each provider's own data-handling policy if this matters to you.
+- Task routing isn't perfect.** Casual phrasing can occasionally confuse the classifier that decides which category a request belongs to.
+- No background/looping tasks yet.** TARZ can't currently do things like "check this every 5 seconds and respond."
+Every command is one request → one response, no persistent background loops.

+---

+## Contributing

+Contributions are welcome.
+If you find a bug, please open an issue with your Windows version, Python version, a clear reproduction path, relevant logs, and screenshots only when they do not contain private information.
+Pull requests are especially useful for improving app-specific tools, reliability across display setups, voice handling, tests, documentation, and safer confirmation flows.

+Before submitting a pull request, keep secrets out of commits, update `requirements.txt` if you add an import, and explain how you tested the change.
+Small, focused improvements are easier to review and integrate.

 ## What's Next (Roadmap)

-- Smarter, properly-tuned RAG memory (in progress — I'm learning this properly now)
-- Better task-vs-conversation classification
 - Background/looping task support
-- Calendar and reminders integration
-- System info tool (CPU/RAM/battery)
-- Voice fine-tuning for more natural speech
+- Further tuning of the vision router for consistency
+- More dedicated app workflows

 ---

-## A Closing Note

-This is a personal, evolving project — built by someone learning in public with AI as a collaborator, not a finished product from a team.
-If something breaks, that's part of the deal at this stage.
-Fork it, break it further, fix it, learn from it — that's exactly how this project came to exist in the first place.

-If there is any errors during the cloning or try to run Tarz I know you are going to fix it cause you are a dev ,,

-Seeeyaa 🙂‍↔️👋...
-# LangSmith tracing
+## LangSmith Tracing

-TARZ sends one parent trace per request to LangSmith, with the LangGraph router,
-LLM calls, and tool executions shown as nested runs.
-To enable it, install the
-dependencies and add these values to `.env` (use `.env.example` as a template):
+TARZ sends one parent trace per request to LangSmith, with the LangGraph router, LLM calls, and tool executions shown as nested runs.
+To enable it, install the dependencies and add these values to `.env`:

 ```env
 LANGSMITH_TRACING=true